Cytnx-dev/Cytnx/Readme.md

     4. [Enhance] add vec_cast utility.
     5. [Fix] Svd_truncate with err does not properly truncate the values.
     6. [Fix] MatVec dgemv reversed argument.
+    7. [New] Add Histogram2d class in stat tools

     v0.7.4
     1. [Enhance] Lanczos_ER Lanczos_Gnd not convergence with maxiter will now gives warning instead of error.